kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_field_stewardship/pld_onboarding_and_diagnostics.md

 > 💬 How latency is held.
 > 🔁 How ambiguity is tolerated.
 > 🕒 Whether silence remains structurally coherent.

 ---

+## 🔄 When Skipping Is Acceptable

+If your system already operates under rhythm-aware logic (e.g., drift tracing, latency gating, recursive modulation),
+you may skip onboarding and move directly to structural alignment review.

+> Rhythm fit matters more than process completion.

+---